 The mental health field can include psychiatric medication management, online therapy, marriage counseling, couples therapy, clinical social work, licensed counseling, and other mental health services in person and online.
 Seeing a licensed provider can help you navigate mental health conditions and life circumstances through mindfulness and other specialized techniques.

-Mental health counselors in Colorado support clients with varying issues, which can include:
+The mental health therapists in Colorado support clients with varying issues through therapy, such as:

 - Challenging situations or life stressors